h3xp/RickDangerousUpdate/README.md

 It can be run directly from the retropie and apply updates locally, or you can run it on a device in the same local network by providing ssh credentials.

-Join Ricks discord server to keep track on the latest changes.
+Join Rick's discord server to keep track on the latest changes.

 ![RickDangerousDiscordBanner](https://discordapp.com/api/guilds/857515631422603286/widget.png?style=banner2)